Schrier Law Group logo

 Uber and Lyft Rideshare Accident Lawyer in Florida

 Uber and Lyft have quickly risen to the top of the ridesharing market.
-Accidents can be a significant drawback despite the fact that they are practical solutions for commuters and give drivers the chance to make money on the side.
-Since 2011 when rideshares began, they have contributed to 3% of the fatal car accidents at about 987 per day and thousands of minor collisions.
-Being involved in a rideshare accident can raise some unique issues and problems that you wouldn’t typically encounter in a typical auto collision.
+Accidents can be a significant drawback even though they are practical solutions for commuters and allow drivers to make money on the side.
+Since 2011, when rideshares began, they have contributed to 3% of fatal car accidents at about 987 per day and thousands of minor collisions.
+Being involved in a rideshare accident can raise some unique issues and problems you wouldn’t typically encounter in a typical auto collision.

-Receiving maximum compensation without the aid of a rideshare accident attorney can be difficult, whether you were an injured driver or passenger.
-For a free initial consultation, get in touch with a reputable Uber and Lyft accident attorney at Schrier Law Group.
+Receiving maximum compensation without the aid of a rideshare accident attorney can be difficult, whether you are an injured driver or passenger.
+Contact a reputable Uber and Lyft accident attorney at Schrier Law Group for a free initial consultation.

 Uber and Lyft are two of the most popular rideshare companies in 2022.
-They account for over 11 billion rideshare trips since their start in 2011.
+Since their start in 2011, they have accounted for over 11 billion rideshare trips.
 Uber and Lyft have caused quite a stir since their “employees” were labeled as general contractors.
-Over the years, state and federal legislation have cracked down on Uber and Lyft and their contractors.
+Over the years, state and federal legislation has cracked down on Uber and Lyft and their contractors.

 The “Uber/Lyft Bill,” also known as HB 221, which makes the insurance and background check requirements for ride-sharing services uniform throughout the State of Florida, was signed into law by Florida Governor Rick Scott on May 9, 2017.

 For death and bodily injury per person, $100,000 for death and bodily injury per accident, and $25,000 for property damage, the new law sets minimum insurance amounts of $50,000, $100,000, and $50,000, respectively.
-Uber drivers are required to carry $1,000,000 in liability insurance for bodily harm, property damage, and wrongful death when operating a vehicle with passengers.
-Like a driver of a personal car, an Uber or Lyft driver who is involved in an auto accident must show evidence of insurance to the police officer at the site of the accident.
+Uber drivers must carry $1,000,000 in liability insurance for bodily harm, property damage, and wrongful death when operating a vehicle with passengers.
+Like a driver of a personal car, an Uber or Lyft driver involved in an auto accident must show evidence of insurance to the police officer at the site of the accident.

 The No-fault laws vary from state to state.
 For instance, in Florida, Personal Injury Protection (PIP) may cover up to $10,000 in medical expenses and lost income if you are eligible.
 In the event that someone perishes in the collision, PIP will pay a $5,000 death benefit.